mattxwang/qwerhacks-21-workshops/education-track/README.md

 # Education Track Primer

-This README is a generally-accurate script for Matt's video on the **Education Track**, where Matt introduces the track, mentions some (hopefully) helpful advice and tips for your project, and goes over a previous submission!
+This README is a generally-accurate script for [Matt's video on the **Education Track**](https://www.youtube.com/watch?v=KhtwVRjKosg), where Matt introduces the track, mentions some (hopefully) helpful advice and tips for your project, and goes over a previous submission!

+This script is close to (but not quite) a word-for-word transcription of the [accompanying video](https://www.youtube.com/watch?v=KhtwVRjKosg).
+Either resource is fine!

 ## Introduction